lair001/qticker/README.md

 # Quick Ticker

-This ruby gem allows the user to enter a ticker symbol and retrieve a quote and company description scraped from financial websites.
+This ruby gem allows the user to enter a ticker symbol and retrieve a quote and company description along with information on related companies.

 ## Installation